LLNL/axom/src/axom/multimat/docs/sphinx/index.rst

 ====================

 Axom's MultiMat component is a data management library for multimaterial field data within multiphysics simulation codes.
-Simulation codes use materials to add extra parts and details into the mesh without requiring those features to be modeled conformally by adding zones that are devoted to the part geometry.
-This method is often called "shaping" and is covered in Axom's Klee and Quest components.
+Simulation codes use materials to overlay extra parts and details onto a mesh without requiring those features to be modeled conformally.
+Instead of using cells to model the part geometry, the geometry is instead represented using materials and volume fractions.
+The method for adding such details is often called *"shaping"* and it is covered in Axom's :doc:`Klee <../../../../axom/klee/docs/sphinx/index>` and :doc:`Quest <../../../../axom/quest/docs/sphinx/index>` components.

-Multimat can be used to designate a set of materials and how much of each material is present in each cell of a mesh.
-Cells can contain multiple materials, each with an associated volume fraction that indicates how much of a given cell is occupied by the material.

-In addition to representing materials on a mesh, MultiMat can use its material knowledge to define fields on the mesh, and over material subsets of the mesh where multiple values are needed when a cell contains multiple materials.
-MultiMat supports flexible data mappings, layouts, and dense vs sparse field storage, allowing field data to occupy less memory than would be possible using dense field storage.
+In addition to representing materials on a mesh, MultiMat is used to define fields on the mesh, and over material subsets.
+This enables fields to contain multiple values where needed for mixed-material cells.
+MultiMat supports flexible data mappings, layouts, and dense vs sparse field storage, allowing field data to occupy less memory than would otherwise be necessary.